-That is why the first thing you expect to get from an outsourcing company when you contact them is at least an approximate estimation which will help to assess future costs of mobile apps development.
+That is why the first things you expect to get from an outsourcing company when you contact them are good quality mobile app development services and at least an approximate estimation, which will help assess future costs of your product.
 Can such a checklist really be helpful and how badly you need a more precise evaluation?
 In this article, we are going to answer these questions and consider the characteristics of each type of appraisement.

 How to Estimate Your Project with the Maximum Efficiency?

 In the theory of project management, a rough estimate is considered to be the most ballpark figure.
 It's accuracy may vary from 75 to 25%.
 This assessment is calculated into the very first step of interaction when a client is not yet sure if they will cooperate with the remote team at all.